 - Daily Explore assignments will be posted, worth 5% of your grade.
 These are due before the class where the section will be discussed. - There will be in-class assignments collected daily.
 By their very nature, in-class assignments can NOT be made up.
 The in-class average is worth 10% of your grade, and the lowest 2 in-class grades will be dropped. - Daily online homework assignments will be due weekly, usually at 5pm on Fridays.
-The homework average is worth 10% of your grade, and the lowest 3 homework grades will be dropped. - There will be 15 required Discussion boards posted on Blackboard during the term, worth a total of 5% of your grade, and the lowest two discussion grades will be dropped. - There will be 7 online Quizzes (1 per "chapter" we cover) posted in MyMathLab under the Assignments button.
-You may prepare ONE 3"x5" handwritten notecard for your reference for each quiz, but other than that notecard and your calculator, each quiz is to be completed on your own and without references-no using your text, no Google, no Phone a Friend.
+The homework average is worth 10% of your grade, and the lowest 3 homework grades will be dropped.

+- There will be 15 required Discussion boards posted on Blackboard during the term, worth a total of 5% of your grade, and the lowest two discussion grades will be dropped. - There will be 7 online Quizzes (1 per "chapter" we cover) posted in MyMathLab under the Assignments button.
+You may prepare ONE 3"x5" handwritten notecard for your reference for each guiz, but other than that notecard and your calculator, each guiz is to be completed on your own and without references-no using your text, no Google, no Phone a Friend.
 The purpose of each quiz is to help you review the chapter and start to see the "bigger picture", rather than just one section at a time.
 Quizzes are TIMED and help get you ready for the Exams.
 You have two attempts on each quiz (I HIGHLY recommend taking your first attempt early enough that you have time to review your errors before taking the quiz again), and only the highest of your two attempts will count in your average.
 The Quiz Average is worth 10% of your grade, and the lowest quiz grade will be dropped. - There will be 3 in-class exams, each worth 15% of your grade.
 For each of these exams, you are allowed ONE 3"x5" handwritten, front and back, notecard.
 If an exam is missed for a legitimate reason, the Final Exam grade will be substituted for the missed exam.
 There are NO makeup exams given for any reason.
-It is still your responsibility to contact me to let me know if you are going to miss an exam. - There will be 1 in-class cumulative final exam on Wednesday, December 15th from 8am-10am, worth 15% of your grade.
+It is still your responsibility to contact me to let me know if you are going to miss an exam.
+If you miss a second exam, you will receive a 0 for that grade. - There will be 1 in-class cumulative final exam on Tuesday, May 10th from 1pm-3pm, worth 15% of your grade.
 For this exam, you are allowed TWO 3"x5" handwritten, front and back, notecards. - Due dates: Your initial posts on the required discussions are due on Wednesdays by 5pm, and your follow-up posts are due on Fridays by 5pm.
 MyMathLab assignments for the week will be released at 5pm on Fridays and due by 5pm on the following Friday.
-Due dates for the exams are listed in the Course Calendar section of the Syllabus. - Late work: Late work on Explore, Homework, and Quizzes will be accepted in MyMathLab with a 10% deduction per day late.
+Due dates for the exams are listed in the Course Calendar section of the Syllabus. - Late work: Late work on Explore, Homework, and Quizzes will be accepted in MyMathLab with a 20% late deduction.
 This means that if an assignment has 10 questions, and you get 9 of them correct and on time, you earned a 90% on the assignment.
-If you get the same 9 of them correct, but 2 days late, you have earned 80% of 90%, which is only 72%.
+If you get the same 9 of them correct, but even one day late, you have earned 80% of 90%, which is only 72%.
 PLEASE do your assignments on time; don't shoot yourself in the foot!
 Blackboard discussions and your comprehensive project will also be accepted with a 20% late deduction.
-No assignments will be accepted after a hard deadline of 10am on Wednesday, December 15th.
+No assignments will be accepted after a hard deadline of noon on Wednesday, May 11th.